openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 conformance test.
 (Conformance tests belong in a Technology Compatibility Kit (TCK), such as the Java Compatibility Kit (JCK)).
-Tests can often be written as small standalone Java programs, although in some cases an applet or a shell-script might be required.
+Tests can often be written as small standalone Java programs, although in some cases a shell-script might be required.

 ### What's a regression test?